The official blog of the Lung Institute.

 As you can see, there are many things that you can do to help improve your health.
 You don’t have to give up because you have COPD.
 In fact, you can still live a very happy and fulfilling life.

-At the Lung Institute, we specialize in treating COPD patients using stem cell therapy with cells that are taken from your own body.
-While stem cell therapy is not a cure for COPD, in many cases, it has helped to improve patients’ quality of life.
-If you’re interested in learning more about stem cell therapy, contact us today.
+At the Lung Institute, we specialize in treating COPD patients using cellular therapy with cells that are taken from your own body.
+While cellular therapy is not a cure for COPD, in many cases, it has helped to improve patients’ quality of life.
+If you’re interested in learning more about cellular therapy, contact us today.